shiuu/bird-report/README.md

 - Search reports by bird names.
 - Automated testing.

-## How to start the server
+## How to Run
-There are three different ways to start the server.
-The first way requires Docker, whereas the other two requires node (recommended node version is 8.x or higher: `node --version`).
+There are three options to run ngBirdReport.
+The first is to run in Docker.
+The other two options require node (recommended node version is 8.x or higher: `node --version`).

+It will take quite a while to download and build for the first time.

-**Option 1 To Run Using Docker**
+**Option 1.
+To Run Using Docker**
 ```
 docker-compose up
 ```
-It will take quite a while to download and build for the first time.

 When the server is up, navigate to http://localhost:8181/

 To test Login, please use nzhou/anything

-**Option 2**
+**Option 2.**
 ```
 npm install
 npm run build